JLuc/scribus-project-manager/README.md

 * slacheck : performs all possible checks and reports issues before sending PDF to printer
 * slacheckimages : checks that the used images are all stored in 'images' subfolder.
 * slacheckfonts : checks that the fonts are all embeded or subseted.
+* slasetattr : set some XML attr in the SLA file to its correct value
 * makbook : call relevant tools on relevant files and create final PDF (not published yet)

 Lower level tools :